depersgroep/cookiecutter-aws-sam/{{ cookiecutter.project_name }}/README.md

 [![AWS CodePipeline Status](https://s3-eu-west-1.amazonaws.com/{{ cookiecutter.project_name.lower().replace(' ', '-') }}-{{ cookiecutter.cloudformation_resource_suffix.lower() }}-cfn/badges/current_state.svg)](https://s3-eu-west-1.amazonaws.com/{{ cookiecutter.project_name.lower().replace(' ', '-') }}-{{ cookiecutter.cloudformation_resource_suffix.lower() }}-cfn/badges/current_state.svg)

-This project is build upon **GitOps** patterns so this Git repo act as your **Source of Truth**.
+This project is build upon **GitOps** patterns so this Git repo acts as your **Source of Truth**.
 It contains the application code and describes the infrastructure (IaC).
 Any ```git push``` will be picked up by the deployment pipeline and the changes will be deployed to production right away.

 Furthermore this project uses a single environment (no Dev, Test or Acc).
-Having Canary releasing in place should be your 'Save Haven' if anything goes wrong all changes will be rolled back to the last stable state.
+Having Canary releasing in place should be your 'Save Haven'.
+If anything goes wrong all changes will be rolled back to the last stable state.

 ## About AWS SAM